IoannisDadiotis/statistical_shm/README.md

 :heavy_check_mark: Identification of the type of fault for the decided faulty signals using the same above methods.

-:heavy_check_mark: SHM of the suspension system under varying conditions using the [multiple-models methods].
+:heavy_check_mark: SHM of the suspension system under varying conditions using the [multiple-models method].

   <img src="https://user-images.githubusercontent.com/75118133/159891843-17910a40-caf9-4b96-8739-840f5364faa3.png" width="250" />
-  (photo from [multiple-models methods] paper.)
+  (photo from the above related paper.)

 <img src="https://user-images.githubusercontent.com/75118133/159892321-d054d1f7-9fba-4ff5-b55b-8a50e4d48c21.png" width="400" />